gecko0307/dagon2/README.md

 --------------
 Feature-rich, performant, easy to use, extensible desktop game development framework for [D language](https://dlang.org/) aiming photorealistic 3D graphics.
 Works on Windows and Linux.

-This is work-in-progress SDL3/Vulkan port of [Dagon Engine 1.0](https://github.com/gecko0307/dagon).
+This is a work-in-progress SDL3/Vulkan port of [Dagon Engine 1.x](https://github.com/gecko0307/dagon).

 > Note: this project is not connected to Dagon engine by Senscape.